Female education: Progress

-Taking Sub-Saharan Africa as an example: in early 1960, the gross enrollment rate of girls in primary education, secondary education and higher education was 25%, 1% and 0.1%, respectively.
-By 2006, the figures were 89%, 28% and 4%, respectively.
+Taking Sub-Saharan Africa as an example: in early 1960, the gross enrollment rate of girls in primary education, secondary education, and higher education was 25%, 1%, and 0.1%, respectively.
+By 2006, the figures were 89%, 28%, and 4%, respectively.

 While the enrollment rate of women at all levels is increasing, the gender parity index is also improving.
-In sub-Saharan Africa, the gender parity index for primary school enrollment in 1980, 1990, 2000 and 2006 was 0.77, 0.81, 0.89, and 0.92, respectively.
+In sub-Saharan Africa, the gender parity index for primary school enrollment in 1980, 1990, 2000, and 2006 was 0.77, 0.81, 0.89, and 0.92, respectively.
 In some countries, women's gross enrollment ratios even exceed men's gross enrollment rates, such as the Gambia, Ghana, Malawi, and Zambia.
 The gender parity index for secondary and higher education also tends to increase.

 In addition to the enrollment rate and gender parity index, other indicators, such as repetition rates, dropout rates, graduation rates, etc., also reflect the progress of women's education in Africa.
 In 1999, the repetition rate of female primary education in Sub-Saharan African countries was 17.7%, and in 2006 it fell to 13.3%.
 At the same time, the increase in female enrollment rates has also led to a growing number of female teachers in Africa.

 Challenge

 In recent decades, female education in Africa has made great (though uneven) progress.
 On the one hand, the level of development of women's education between countries and countries in this region is still significantly different due to differences in geographical location, social class, language and ethnicity.
-On the other hand, compared with the rest of the world, Africa, especially in Sub-Saharan Africa, still lags behind in the field of women's education.
+On the other hand, compared with the rest of the world, Africa, especially in Sub-Saharan Africa, still lags in the field of women's education.
 Educational interventions in conflict-affected regions must adopt a more holistic and culturally sensitive approach to reshape gender norms and foster sustainable peace-building efforts.

 Compared with men, women in most African countries have been disadvantaged in education, and the higher the level of education, the more unfavorable the situation.
 One of the most important reasons for this "vertical separation" is that girls' academic performance is worse than that of boys, and the percentage of students who can graduate and pass the exam is low.
 At the same time, in the diversion of secondary education and higher education, there is also a "level separation" of gender, which means that boys and girls are concentrated in certain classes and majors, so that these courses become male-dominated subjects or female-dominated subjects.
 For example, in the fields of education, humanities, and art, the proportion of girls generally far exceeds that of boys.
 Science, engineering, and architecture are dominated by boys.